smatzek/3DUnetCNN/README.md

 The predictions will be written in the ```prediction``` folder along with the input data and ground truth labels for comparison.

-If you have trained the isensee2017 model you will need to copy or rename the model and validation ID files to the file names predict.py expects:
+If you have trained the isensee2017 model with the default parameters, the model name will be generated with a random name.
+You will need to copy or rename the model and validation ID files to the file names predict.py expects:
 ```
 $ cp isensee_2017_model.h5 tumor_segmentation_model.h5